Recommended for Educators of Grades Pre-K-5, Grades 6-12

 This workshop will delve into the neuroscience behind student engagement.
 Participants will explore four key areas of importance, each corresponding to different architecture of the brain - with strategies for optimizing instruction for each: attention (reticular activating system), the importance of a safe learning environment (amygdala), memory (hippocampus), and executive function (prefrontal cortex).

-Recommended for Educators of Grades 3-12 Tested Area Teachers
+Recommended for Educators of 3-12 ELA, Math, and Science

 Neuroscience indicates that every brain is unique and that every person is an individual, yet common instructional practices encourage students to learn at the same pace and in the same way.
 This workshop will review the research supporting Universal Design for Learning (UDL), explore strategies for designing instruction from the start with learner variability in mind, and prepare participants to purposefully implement UDL in their own classrooms.
 Participants will become familiar with the Universal Design for Learning guidelines and will have the practical opportunity to design or refine existing learning tasks with these principles in mind.